materialsproject/pymatgen/ADMIN.md

 ```

 You may want to add these to your .bash_profile to avoid having to type these each time.

+### Machine-specific issues

+The above instructions are general, but there are some known issues that are machine-specific:

+* Installing lxml via pip required `STATIC_DEPS=true pip install lxml` on macOS 10.13.

 ## Doing the release